-And I quote: “Jurors looked witnesses in the eye and debated both whether a defendant was factually guilty and whether he deserved mercy.
+According to the lawyers at the Constitution Center: “Jurors looked witnesses in the eye and debated both whether a defendant was factually guilty and whether he deserved mercy.
 They checked the government’s power to punish and applied the conscience of the community in the public eye, assuring everyone that justice had been done swiftly, impartially, and fairly.”

 Think for a moment how active, engaged and educated the founders expected the citizenry to be.
 In the founding era, serving on a jury would have been considered honorable work and an essential part of one’s citizenship.
 Today it’s avoided at all costs and seen as a drain on one’s life.